gunesmes/subtitle_converter/README.md

 git clone https://github.com/gunesmes/subtitle_converter.git
 ```

-# To run the translater
+# To run the Subtitle Converter
 * you must have a valid subtitle in .srt format

 * run python file